andi-spajk/BackusLPA/README.md

 # Usage
-Write your BNF/EBNF grammars in a `.txt` file.
+Write your BNF/EBNF grammar in a `.txt` file.

 Then use the command `$ BackusLPA.bat grammar.txt` to run the program with your specified grammar file.

 Some sample grammars are provided in `examples/`.